Sign In

 Research Skills for Lifelong Learning

 helps students develop essential information literacy skills necessary for lifelong learning.
-Students will explore the digital divide, intellectual freedom, the health effects of internet use, information overload, and online privacy topics.
+Students will explore digital divide, intellectual freedom, health effects of internet use, information overload, and online privacy topics.

-Online semester long and ten week classes are offered in Spring and Fall semesters.
+Online semester long class is offered in Spring and Fall semesters.

 Check the class schedule, click on CRN* for details, and contact the instructor if you have further questions.